 - Get a better understanding of the filtered companies

-- Review their AFFO – That’s one of the most important metric with REITs
+- Review their FFO (and AFFO) – That’s one of the most important metrics with REITs

 Related: Understanding REITs